anusgraphixs-beep/anusgraphixs-beep/Readme.md

 ---

-# 📌 Featured Projects
+#  Featured Projects

-### 🏋️ Iron Beast Gym
+###  Amazon Clone

-A modern and responsive gym website featuring a bold dark theme, premium classes, trainers, pricing, gym facilities, and 24/7 access.
+This Amazon Clone is a responsive e-commerce website built to recreate the look, layout, and basic shopping experience of a modern online marketplace.
+I developed this project to improve my frontend development skills and gain practical experience by working on a real-world style web application.
 **Tech:** HTML • CSS • JavaScript

-### 🐾 SharePet
+###  SharePet

 A UI/UX project focused on creating a simple and friendly experience for pet-related services and interactions.

 **Design:** Figma • UI/UX

-### 💼 Personal Portfolio
+###  Personal Portfolio

 A modern portfolio website combining my work in **Graphic Design, UI/UX, and Frontend Development**.